Interested in a project collaboration? Find out the different project options!

 SwiSCI offers different ways of project collaborations:

-- Research projects can use SwiSCI core data, i.e. variables routinely collected through Pathway I, Pathway II or Pathway III.
+- Research projects can use SwiSCI core data, i.e. variables routinely collected through the retrospective study, the survey or the clinical study.

-- SwiSCI Nested projects: Research projects can use variables routinely collected through Pathway 1, Pathway 2 or Pathway 3, combined with an additional data collection.
+- SwiSCI Nested projects: Research projects can use variables routinely collected through the retrospective study, the survey or the clinical study, combined with an additional data collection.

-If you are interested in a project collaboration you are welcome to send us an e-mail request to .
+If you are interested in a project collaboration you are welcome to send us an e-mail request to firstname.lastname@example.org.
 We will send you the corresponding guidelines and forms.

 SwiSCI works in collaboration with the four Swiss paraplegic centers located in Nottwil, Basel, Sion and Zurich; as well as with the Swiss Paraplegic Association and the home care service ParaHelp.
 Furthermore SwiSCI cooperates with project groups at Swiss universities and international research institutions.